Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Tasks

 \subsection{Dependency parsing}

-Following the setup of \newcite{ahmad2018near}, we use a subset of Universal Dependencies (UD) Treebanks (v2.2) \cite{ud2.2}, which includes 31 languages.
-Dependency parsing is evaluated by unlabelled attachment score (UAS) and labeled attachment score (LAS) \footnote{Punctuations (PUNCT) and symbols (SYM) are excluded.
-During evaluation, we threshold the sentence length to 140.}.
-We only predict the coarse-grain dependency label following \newcite{ahmad2018near}.
-We use the model of \newcite{dozat2016deep}, a graph-based parser as a task-specific layer.
-The LSTM encoder in this model is replaced by mBERT.
+Following the setup of \newcite{ahmad-etal-2019-difficulties}, we use a subset of Universal Dependencies (UD) Treebanks (v2.2) \cite{ud2.2}, which includes 31 languages.
+Dependency parsing is evaluated by unlabelled attachment score (UAS) and labeled attachment score (LAS) \footnote{Punctuations (PUNCT) and symbols (SYM) are excluded.}.
+We only predict the coarse-grain dependency label following Ahmad et al. We use the model of \newcite{dozat2016deep}, a graph-based parser as a task-specific layer.
+Their LSTM encoder is replaced by mBERT.
 Similar to \cref{sec:ner}, we only take the representation of the first subword of each word.
 We use masking to prevent the parser from operating on non-first subwords.